Show your art

 Many artists ask

-‘I haven’t found a gallery who is willing to represent me.
+‘I haven’t found a gallery that is willing to represent me.
 Where else can I show my art?’

 The answer could be